Automating your social publishing

-If you have access to the command-line version of PHP, AutoTweet PRO or Joocial includes an even better - and faster - way of publishing your messages.
-All AutoTweet PRO or Joocial releases include the file cli/autotweetstartcronjob.php, which can be run from the command-line PHP interface (PHP CLI).
+If you have access to the command-line version of PHP, Perfect Publisher Basic or PRO include an even better - and faster - way of publishing your messages.
+All Perfect Publisher Basic or PRO releases include the file cli/perfect-publisher-cronjob.php, which can be run from the command-line PHP interface (PHP CLI).
 In contrast with previous releases, it doesn't require the front-end publishing to work; it is self-contained, native publishing for your Joomla!™ site, even if your web server is down!

-In order to schedule a publishing, you will have to use the following command line to your host's CRON interface:
+To schedule a post, you will have to use the following command-line to your host's CRON interface:

 - Most hosts do not impose a time limit on scripts running from the command-line.
 If your host does and the limit is less than the required time to publish from your site, the job will fail.